GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 ## Technical information

 The DEA Waterbodies product is comprised of two key components:
-* a polygon dataset of automatically mapped waterbody outlines, and
+* **Mapped waterbody outlines** — a polygon dataset of the programmatically generated waterbody outlines.
-* a csv time series for each polygon capturing the surface area of water within each polygon at every available, clear Landsat observation.
+* **Surface area timeseries** — a CSV timeseries for each polygon of its surface area over time within the mapped polygon (for every available, clear Landsat observation).

+The code used in the development of this product is available on [GitHub](https://github.com/GeoscienceAustralia/dea-conflux).

 ### Data Specification Tables

-The DEA Waterbodies v3.0 Shapefile and CSV contain the following data, as specified in these tables.
+The DEA Waterbodies v3.0 shapefile and CSV contain the following data.

 ```{eval-rst}
 :download:`Download the Data Specification Tables as a PDF </_files/dea-waterbodies/DEA_Waterbodies_v3.0_Data_Spec_Table.pdf>`